princeote/FastMDXplora/README.md

 # Citation
 If you use FastMDAnalysis in a publication, please cite:

-Adekunle Aina (2025).
-FastMDAnalysis: Software for automated MD trajectory analysis. https://fastmdanalysis.readthedocs.io
+Adekunle Aina (2025), FastMDAnalysis: Software for Automated Molecular Dynamics Trajectory Analysis, https://fastmdanalysis.readthedocs.io

 # License